Saturday, December 28, 2024

 Using the ProgRock2 in other radios

 Be sure to use as short as leads as practical and it will likely be necessary to use some sort of adhesive (foam or glue) or some sort of "zip tie" to hold the ProgRock 2 board into place.
-If possible, be sure to allow the ProgRock 2 to be connected to a computer to allow final tweaking of frequency once it is installed - at least before it is secured into place: Once the frequency has been "dialed in" it's unlikely that you'll need to readjust it any time soon.
+If possible, be sure to install it such that the ProgRock 2 may be moved so that its USB port may be connected to a computer to allow final tweaking of frequency once it is installed - at least before it is secured into place: Once the frequency has been "dialed in" it's unlikely that you'll need to readjust it any time soon.

-The ProgRock 2 is also rather flexible in its power supply, but even though it is rated to 12.0 volts, I would NOT recommend allowing more than 10 volts to be applied to it - and the input voltage can be as low as around 4 volts meaning that it's likely that if the radio itself has an already-existing supply rail (5 volts like the TS-590 - many have an 8, 9 or 10 volt supply as well) that will work nicely.
+The ProgRock 2 is also rather flexible in its power supply, but even though it is rated to 12.0 volts, I would NOT recommend allowing more than 10 volts ever be applied to it - and the input voltage can be as low as around 4 volts meaning that it's likely that if the radio itself has an already-existing supply rail (5 volts like the TS-590 - many have an 8, 9 or 10 volt supply as well) that will work nicely or one could use an appropriately-chosen series resistor to drop its supply by a few volts.

-As noted above, you must be sure to keep the DC of the output of the ProgRock from being shorted to ground or to another voltage source (such as a bias network of an amplifier/buffer) as it has no blocking capacitor of its own.
-In the TS-590 the original TCXO board had its own blocking capacitor - but if your intended circuit doesn't have such - or if you don't know if it has one - simply add a capacitor of between 0.001 and 0.1uf (value not critical) series blocking capacitor of your own.
+As noted above, you must be sure to keep the DC of the output of the ProgRock from being shorted to ground (via a transformer or inductor to ground) or to another voltage source (such as a bias network of an amplifier/buffer) as it has no blocking capacitor of its own.
+In the TS-590 the original TCXO board had its own blocking capacitor - but if your intended circuit doesn't have such - or if you don't know if it has one - simply add a 0.001 to 0.1uf (value not critical) series blocking capacitor of your own.

 Most "recent" radios (e.g. those made since the early-mid 90s) have a single frequency reference for their synthesizer - but ones prior to this (and a few after) may have more than one master oscillator that determines the precise frequency.
 It's worth noting that the ProgRock 2 can output more than one frequency at a time (three if you are not using the 1pps input - just two if you are) and it may be possible to program one of the ProgRock's other outputs to another useful frequency.
 One possibility is for very old analog radios that sport a 100 kHz crystal calibrator or similar: The ProgRock 2 would be excellent for this purpose.